 All the food acquired through this system was brought to storage menzilhanes [62].
 It is clear that the Ottomans acquired food items in an orderly and organized way.
 One of the main concerns was the fair treatment of the reaya; so much so that foraging or taking anything without paying was prohibited, violators faced with a possible death penalty [36].

 When a decision was made to launch a campaign, orders were issued to kadıs of the towns along the route of the march to supervise the collection of the quantities required by avarız and deliver to storage menzilhanes [63].
 Similarly, foods for animals, such as barley and hay would be brought to menzilhanes and stored.
 Months before the onset of a major campaign large stocks of provisions were also made at strategic fortresses close to the battlefield [2].
 Supply menzilhanes were built on locations close to water and outside the towns and cities.
 Distances between them was proportional to the daily marching distances of the army and consequently shorter than the distances between communication menzilhanes [47].
 It should be noted that the army’s supply of food for men was only for the salaried kapıkulu troops including cebeci troops, provincial troops were required to bring their own [62].
 The total number of soldiers to be fed and supplied daily was about 19 to 24 thousand.
 Provincial soldiers, timariot cavalry, were responsible for their own provisions; they had their own kitchens for feeding their soldiers [64].
-Food supply for animals was also only for those owned by the army; timariot cavalry, and owners of rented animals were responsible for feeding and care of their animals.
+Food supply for animals was also only for those owned by the army; timariot cavalry, and owners of rented animals were responsible for feeding and taking care of their animals.

 The Ottoman Empire was known for its meticulous planning for acquisitioning food for its soldiers and army animals.
 When a war was imminent, all exports of grains were prohibited.
 The Ottomans knew troop morale and discipline was directly influenced by the degree their nutritional and dietary needs were met [35].
 Main food items were bread, flour, hardtacks, bulgur, rice, mutton, beef, and chicken.
 Each kapıkulu soldier was entitled to two loaves of bread (1.3 lbs. each) per day.
 Rice was the basic food because of its durability [65].
 On a campaign march, army was accompanied with sheep and cattle purchased along the campaign route [35].
 Sheep-breeders/drovers (celeps) were responsible for supplying the soldiers with meat, mainly mutton, acquired from the Balkans, Moldavia and Wallachia and sometimes from the nomads of Anatolia [63].
 About 750 sheep were slaughtered daily to supplement the diet of kapıkulu soldiers [62].
 While slaughter of sheep was performed by butchers, tanners processed sheepskins, shoe and bootmakers made shoes and boots for soldiers from tanned sheep skins, and yarn makers made use of the wool from the sheep [62].